Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 the pivot element.
 When this parameter is set to zero, no searching is done and the diagonal element is the pivot, while when set to unity, partial pivoting is done.
-Since the matrices generated by reaction networks are usually diagonally dominant, the routine is set in Flash-X to use the diagonal as the pivot element.
+Since the matrices generated by reaction networks are usually diagonally dominant, the routine is set in |flashx|
+to use the diagonal as the pivot element.
 Several test cases showed that using partial pivoting did not make a significant accuracy difference but was less efficient, since a search for an appropriate pivot element